Psychevus/cryptography-suite/README.md

 ## ⚠️ Security Considerations

-- **Insecure Ciphers**: Optional helpers like `salsa20_encrypt` provide no authentication and should only be used for educational purposes.
-  The deprecated `salsa20_encrypt` will be removed in v4.0.0.
+- **Experimental/Insecure Primitives**: Functions like `salsa20_encrypt` or `ascon_encrypt` are for research/education only and will be removed in v4.0.0.
+They are NOT supported for production use.
+If you depend on them, migrate now.
 - **Verbose Mode**: Enabling `VERBOSE_MODE` leaks sensitive information to stdout; never enable it in production.
 - **Private Key Protection**: Always supply a password when saving private keys to PEM